February 3, 2025

 I chose the addends at random...

-Next you add up horizontally each line of the addition problem (each addend), and add again if necessary, until the sum is reduced to one digit.
+Next, with each addend, add together (horizontally) the rest of the digits that are left after the 9s have been cast out; add again if necessary, until the sum is reduced to one digit.

-If you have added correctly, the reduction sums will be the same (as shown in the example above).
+If you have added correctly, the reduction sums will be the same (as shown in the example above where both reduction sums equal 4).

 Ain't that cool!?!?